m3g/MolSimToolkit.jl/docs/src/structural_alignment.md

 according to the robust alignment based on the least mobile substructure (determined by `fraction`).
 The file contains multiple models, separated by the `END` keyword.

-The `occupancy` field of the atoms determines if the atom was used in the aligment, thus if it was found among the least mobile atoms of the simulation.
+The `occupancy` field of the atoms determines if the atom was used in the alignment, thus if it was found among the least mobile atoms of the simulation.
 The `beta` field contains the RMSF of the atom, in each frame.